Rating: 5 stars 13 13 reviews

 Geographic areas served:

-Reading for Life is the name of our flagship literacy program in Guatemala.
-Through Reading for Life, we help more than 8,500 children in over 50 villages improve their lives through education.
-Each year, we help hundreds of teachers in remote villages more effectively teach children to read.
+Though our teacher training and librarian training programs we help more than 28,500 children improve their lives through education.
+Each year, we help hundreds of teachers in remote villages more effectively teach children to read and write.
 We deliver tens of thousands of children’s books to neglected schools and libraries.
 We create and improve community libraries and train librarians to be promoters of reading in their villages.
-We provide scholarships, fund schools for children living in poverty, and support educational programs for indigenous girls.
 We also provide training, materials and support to local organizations that are working to improve educational opportunity for children.
-Reading for Life is effective because it is multifaceted.
+The Child Aid literacy program is effective because there is no better way to improve the quality of education than to improve the skills of teachers.
 It is sustainable because we invest in local people.
 It is empowering because it gives children the greatest resource they can possess to lift themselves from poverty: literacy.

 Filter Reviews by Role